PACKED-vzw/CultURIze-Back-End-Docker/README.md

 ### Configuration
 Before starting:
 Either add your user to the docker group on the system or run every next docker command in the README as sudo.
-To add your user to the docker group run `sudo usermod -aG docker your-user`.
+To add your user to the docker group run `sudo usermod -aG docker $USER`.

 1. Fork this repository to your account.